tildebyte/ChucK-plugin-for-ST3/README.md

   - This feature uses a threaded sub process; it allows you to use Sublime while ChucK writes the wav to disk.
   - Currently, you need a copy of [wav_writer_wgain.ck] [13] in the same directory as the *.ck* file you wish to record.

+#### Context Menu additions

+If you have a line like `Machine.add(me.dir() + "/kicks/ck")`, and want to see that file, simply place the key caret on that line and right-click to get the context menu.
+The context menu will have the option to "Open file under cursor..",  this will parse the line and try to open the file in the current sublime text view.

 ## TODO

 #### Issue Tracker